-In the decision of where to attend college, there are lots of choices: large universities and state schools, fine-arts schools, community colleges, and professional, vocational, and technical schools.
+There are lots of choices when it comes to choosing a college: large universities and state schools, fine-arts schools, community colleges, professional, vocational, and technical schools.
 So what does a residential liberal arts college offer that these other choices don’t?

 According to the Annapolis Group, a consortium of 130 liberals arts colleges across the United States (including Luther), the liberal arts experience offers: